Establish a HR policy for startups in the USA

 It might seem easier to download an "HR policy template" online.
 But in the USA, every state has its own nuances in labor law.
 One incorrect clause — and the company could be fined or dragged into a lawsuit.

 One of our clients, a Ukrainian AI startup, initially worked "on trust."
 Everything was going well until an employee filed a complaint due to unspecified overtime rules.
 The result — wasted time, money, and nerves.
 When they turned to an attorney, we rewrote the policy from scratch, and the team could once again focus on the product, not conflicts.
+Integrating HR strategy for startups with professional guidance ensures that policies are not only legally compliant but also practical for daily operations.

 What will the attorney do?